 Every situation and every family is different and the nature and route by which a dispute is decided will depend on the individual circumstances of your case.

 If you do find yourself experiencing difficulties then your first step should be to make an appointment to see us.
-If you are a new client to our family department we offer a free initial meeting.
 We will be able to discuss with you your circumstances and advise you of the options available, the procedures involved and the likely costs.

 Child maintenance and financial provision